Yes, Wearing Masks Helps. Here's Why

 "If you're talking, when things are coming out of your mouth, they're coming out fast," says Linsey Marr, a researcher at Virginia Tech who studies the airborne transmission of viruses.
 "They're going to slam into the cloth mask.
 I think even a low-quality mask can block a lot of those droplets."

 Marr points to a study published in Nature Medicine in April that looked at people infected with the flu and seasonal coronaviruses.
-It found that even loose-fitting surgical masks blocked almost all the contagious droplets the wearers breathed out — and even some infectious aerosols, too — tiny particles that can linger in the air.
+It found that even loose-fitting surgical masks blocked almost all the contagious droplets the wearers breathed out and even also some infectious aerosols — tiny particles that can linger in the air.

 Other recent studies offer indirect evidence for universal mask use, even if worn by people who are feeling healthy.
 One study, published in late May in BMJ, looked at people in households in Beijing where one person was confirmed to have COVID-19.
 At the time, explains study co-author Raina MacIntyre, research was already showing that the majority of transmission of the virus was happening inside households, and China already had a culture of mask wearing.
-The study found that in households where everyone was wearing a face masks indoors as a precaution before they knew anyone who lived there was sick, the risk of transmission was cut by 79%.
+The study found that in households where everyone was wearing a face mask indoors as a precaution before they knew anyone who lived there was sick, the risk of transmission was cut by 79%.

-"The more people that were wearing a mask, the more protective it was," says MacIntyre, head of the biosecurity program at the Kirby Institute at University of New South Wales in Australia.
+"The more people that were wearing a mask, the more protective it was," says MacIntyre, head of the biosecurity program at the Kirby Institute at the University of New South Wales in Australia.
 In other words, when everyone wore a mask, it protected the whole household.

 Another study, published last week in the journal Cell, suggests that the coronavirus may first establish itself in the nasal cavity, before sometimes moving down to the lungs to cause more serious damage.
-If that's the case, the authors conclude, the findings "argue for the widespread use of masks" to prevent the virus from exiting an infected nose, or entering an uninfected one.
+If that's the case, the authors conclude, the findings "argue for the widespread use of masks" to prevent the virus from exiting an infected nose or entering an uninfected one.

-And a modeling study, published last week in the Proceedings of the Royal Society A, concluded that, if the majority of a population wore face masks in public — even just homemade ones — that could dramatically reduce transmission of the virus and help prevent future waves of the pandemic.
+And a modeling study, published last week in the Proceedings of the Royal Society A, concluded that if the majority of a population wore face masks in public — even just homemade ones — that this could dramatically reduce transmission of the virus and help prevent future waves of the pandemic.
 (Remember, we're still in the first wave in the U.S.)

 Researchers will tell you that masks won't provide foolproof protection.
 And teasing out the science of masks will take time.
 But Marr says there's enough evidence already to say that, combined with measures like social distancing, masks really do help.